AdaCore/spark2014/lrm/source/packages.rst

 The Refined Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Refined_Global and the ``aspect_definition`` shall follow the grammar of ``global_specification`` in :ref:`global-aspects`.

+.. centered:: **Static Semantics**

+The static semantics are equivalent to those given for the Global aspect in :ref:`global-aspects`.

 .. centered:: **Legality Rules**